repomix/tree-sitter-wasms/README.md

 ## Supported Languages

-This package includes WASM binaries for the languages listed in [languages.json](./languages.json).
+This package includes WASM binaries for tree-sitter language parsers listed in [package.json](./package.json) `devDependencies` (packages starting with `tree-sitter-`).

 You can also browse all available WASM files at https://unpkg.com/browse/@repomix/tree-sitter-wasms@latest/out/